adammccartney/pwebsite/content/programming/idkProc.md

 ---
-title: "not knowing the /proc file system"
+title: "not knowing the /proc filesystem"
 date: 2023-10-22T15:12:10+02:00
 draft: false